Killing of Keane Mulready-Woods: Man jailed for cleaning and removing evidence

 Gerard McKenna of Rathmullen Park was jailed in March 2022 for four years for cleaning and removing evidence from his home.
 McKenna had met a number of men in a cafe in West Street on 12 January 2020.
 The men ordered him to stay away from his house, so he stayed with a friend for the night.
 He was told to clean the house when he returned, despite it already having been cleaned.
 He bought some paint and three pallets of flooring from a friends house to replace the floor.

 Forensics teams found evidence of blood of the deceased in several places in McKenna's house, blood spatter in part of a couch in the back garden and on the other part of the couch that had been taken 70m to a green area to be burned.
 A ballistic vest belonging to the deceased was found at the latter site - McKenna denied any knowledge of the vest.
 A car parked in a nearby lane also had evidence, including an axe with blood stains and a bone fragment.
 The keys to the car were left in McKenna's home.

 A detective said that a certain criminal, now deceased, had ordered McKenna to stay away from the house.

 Man pleads guilty to facilitating murder

 In December 2022 Paul Crosby, pleaded guilty to facilitating the murder and dismemberment of Keane Mulready-Woods.
 He was remanded in custody for sentencing in January 2023.

+Two men jailed for disposal of Keane Mulready-Woods' remains

+Stephen Carberry from Dublin, admitted to collecting two bags with the remains of Mulready-Woods from the house in Drogheda where he was killed and dumping one in Dublin.
+Carberry, who was on bail at the time, was sentenced to six years consecutive to a sentence for drug dealing.

+Glen Bride from Dublin drove a car with the head and feet of Mulready-Woods in the boot before setting it on fire in Dublin’s north inner city.
+He was also sentenced to six years in prison.